Northleach – a circuit and two museums

 Walk directions

 At this road turn left and walk until you reach the A429.
-Cross with great care to a gap in the hedge at a marker post, then walk along a grassy track until you come to a farmyard.
+Cross with great care to a gap in the hedge at a marker post and then walk along a grassy track until you come to a farmyard.
 Walk through the yard and out the other side along a track to another road.

 Cross to a track and follow this for about 330yds (300m).
 Turn left through a gate to enter a field and follow the left margin with a stone wall to your left.
 Northleach is ahead of you.
 Where the field comes to an end, go through a kissing gate and go straight down the field to a kissing gate beside a playground.